devopstoday11/site/_reference/cli-config-files.md

 Type     t2.small
 ```

-If you're logged into console.convox.com, you can change the active Rack by running `convox switch` or by simply overwriting the contents of this file:
+If you're logged into {{ site.console_host }}, you can change the active Rack by running `convox switch` or by simply overwriting the contents of this file:

 ```
 $ echo 'personal/legit' > ~/.convox/rack